Original Medicare and Part D VS Medicare Advantage

 How can I measure quality for all of the various plans?

 Medicare uses a 5 star rating system to assess the quality of Medicare Advantage and Part D plans, with 5 stars being excellent, 4 being above average and 3 being average.
 These ratings are based on a variety of factors, including how well the plans help members manage chronic diseases, member satisfaction and how often members get screening exams and vaccines, among others.
 The ratings are posted on the Medicare plan finder website.
 According to the Medicare Payment Advisory Commission, 36% of all plans score a 4 or above on the rating system.

 If you enroll in Parts A & B (Original Medicare), you will pay your Part B premium and deductible and Part D premium if you choose to enroll in Part D. You will also pay the coinsurance required by Medicare, which is generally 20% of the cost for a service.
 Many people purchase supplemental Medigap insurance to cover some of their out-of-pocket costs.

 If you enroll in a Part C (Medicare Advantage) plan, you will continue to pay your Medicare B premium, and will pay any MA premium, copays and deductibles in addition.
 There is wide variation in the costs of these plans and in the benefits they offer.
 MA plans may have lower out-of-pocket costs than Original Medicare, because they have a legal maximum limit on annual out-of-pocket costs.
 Still, limits vary by plan and can be fairly high.
-In 2017, the average out-of-pocket limit in a Medicare Advantage plan is $5,332.
-The maximum out-of-pocket limit is $6,700 in 2017.
+The maximum out-of-pocket limit is $6,700 in 2018.
 However, if you are enrolled in an MA plan, you cannot also have Medigap insurance.